🍋 Lemonade Stand 🍋

 prices dict

-• lemon: Current price per lemon
+• lemon (Decimal): Current price per lemon

 previous_info dict or None

-• None on day 1
+• None on round 1

-• Contains previous day's results including:
+• Contains previous round's information including:

 Game Parameters